MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/on-premises-bitbucket.md

 #### The checkout step fails with the error that the server can't be resolved.

 Do you use Microsoft-hosted agents?
-If so, these agents may not be able to reach your Bitbucket server.
+If so, these agents might not be able to reach your Bitbucket server.
 See [Not reachable from Microsoft-hosted agents](#not-reachable-from-microsoft-hosted-agents) for more information.